ctcodie/MathHammer/README.md

 * Fixed issues with multiwound vs multidamage.
 Should be calculating models removed correctly now.
 * Added Google Analytics
 * Created new email account and added to footer for contact
+* Reroll ones to hit and to wound functionality added